 A priority claimed in the parent application may apply also to the divisional application.
 Provided that the parent application's priority claim has not lapsed, the divisional application retains that priority; it is not necessary to claim it formally a second time.
 A parent application's priority claim will, however, not be retained, if that priority claim is withdrawn in the divisional application.
 For the withdrawal of a priority claim see C-V, 3.5 and E-VIII, 6.2 and 6.3.
 If a copy and any translation of the priority application have been filed in respect of the parent application before the divisional application is filed, it is not necessary to file the priority documents again in respect of the divisional application.
-The EPO makes a copy of these documents and places them in the file of the divisional application (see Legal Advice No. 19/99, OJ 5/1999, 296).
+The EPO makes a copy of these documents and places them in the file of the divisional application (see Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, B.2).